 Because of its very high protein content, be cautioned not to work your dough hard and to increase the amount of liquid the recipe calls for.

-Best Bleached All-Purpose: Martha White All-Purpose Flour
+Best Bleached All-Purpose: Pillsbury Bleached All Purpose Flour

 For when color—or lack thereof—does matter, this bleached flour is a great choice.
 Instances of when you might want bright white flour are for projects like pillowy dumplings, pierogies, mantou for bao, and cakes such as angel food, white, or ones where you want added dye colors to really pop.
-Beyond aesthetic, this flour undergoes a bleaching process that speeds up the flour’s aging process, breaks down gluten, and creates a softer flour for more volume.
+Beyond aesthetics, this flour undergoes a bleaching process that speeds up the flour’s aging process, breaks down gluten, and creates a softer flour for more volume.

 What to Look for in Flour